Florida Field Sobriety Test

-One Leg Stand: In the one leg stand exercise the officer instructs driver to raise either leg approximately six inches off the ground with that foot pointed out.
+One Leg Stand: In the one leg stand DUI road side test the officer instructs driver to raise either leg approximately six inches off the ground with that foot pointed out.
 The arms are supposed to say at the driver’s sides.
 The driver is to count “one thousand and one, one thousand and two, one thousand and three” while looking at the raised foot until told to stop by the officer.
 The officer looks to see if the driver sways, uses his arms for balance, or put his foot down.
 However, some people have trouble with the one leg stand because of poor instructions, language barriers, tiredness, bad lighting, flashing lights, weather, nervousness, poor coordination, airbag dust, or injuries.

-Walk and Turn: In the Walk and Turn exercise, the driver must take nine steps heel to toe on a line, turn around, and take nine steps returning from the point where the test began.
+Walk and Turn: In the Walk and Turn DUI road side test, the driver must take nine steps heel to toe on a line, turn around, and take nine steps returning from the point where the test began.
 The officer must conduct the test on a hard, level, and non-slippery surface.
 The officer looks to see if the driver loses his balance, takes the wrong number of steps, stops walking, does not touch heal to toe, steps off the line, or turns incorrectly.
 Like the one-leg stand, some people have trouble with the walk and turn because of poor instructions, language barriers, tiredness, bad lighting, flashing lights, weather, nervousness, poor coordination, airbag dust, or injuries.